MicrocontrollersDev/Alternatives/docs/latest/feather.md

 Please note that this page may be outdated due to Minecraft update cycles.

-It is *essential* that you read the **[Migrating to Latest](https://alternatives.microcontrollers.dev/latest/migrating)** list first, as it includes all recommended mods that are not included here, as well as a full guide on how to install these mods and Fabric.

 Feather "Client" is a Forge/Fabric mod marketing itself as a client, claiming immense FPS boosts and wide mod support.
 However, Feather, on numerous occasions, has been caught illegally stealing code and breaking other mod's licenses.
 Despite the overwhelming amount of evidence, their admins and moderators refuse to acknowledge it and avoid it.